 As indicated in Table 2-3, project construction air pollutant emissions under both Phase 1 and Phase 2 would be substantially below the significance thresholds adopted by the SJVAPCD.
 Operational emissions at project buildout also would be below SJVAPCD significance thresholds.
-As noted in Section 2.1.2, the SJVAPCD's attainment plans demonstrate that project-specific emissions below New Source Review offset thresholds, which are the basis for the SJVAPCD significance thresholds, the project would be consistent with attainment plans for the Air Basin.
+As noted in Section 2.1.2, the SJVAPCD's attainment plans demonstrate that project-specific emissions below New Source Review offset thresholds, which are the basis for the SJVAPCD significance thresholds, would have air quality impacts that are less than significant.
+On this basis, the project would be consistent with attainment plans for the Air Basin.
 Project impacts regarding consistency with the applicable air quality plans are considered less than significant.